-The Selectmen shall have the general direction and management of the property and affairs of the Town in all matters not otherwise provided by law or these By-Laws.
+The Select Board shall have the general direction and management of the property and affairs of the Town in all matters not otherwise provided by law or these By-Laws.

-The Selectmen shall cause each town officer and department head having custody of town property to keep a true inventory thereof on file and each officer and department head shall deliver a copy of said inventory to the Board of Selectmen at least annually.
+The Select Board shall cause each town officer and department head having custody of town property to keep a true inventory thereof on file and each officer and department head shall deliver a copy of said inventory to the Select Board at least annually.

-The Selectmen shall be authorized to appoint a Wiring Inspector for the town and to establish a fee schedule for said services.
+The Select Board shall be authorized to appoint a Wiring Inspector for the town and to establish a fee schedule for said services.
 (Added 5/1986)

-SECTION 4.
 Procedure for the Appointment of Treasurer